travis-ci/docs-travis-ci-com/blog/_posts/2012-12-30-2012-retrospective.md

 campaign for the next year.
 Expect to hear more about this soon.

-So, if 2011 was the year of birth of the Travis CI project and 2012 was the year of it's childhood and youth, we hope that we can make 2013 the year of growing Travis CI up to stabilize as the most useful, efficient and well supported continuous integration platform out there.
+So, if 2011 was the year of birth of the Travis CI project and 2012 was the year of its childhood and youth, we hope that we can make 2013 the year of growing Travis CI up to stabilize as the most useful, efficient and well supported continuous integration platform out there.